walles/px/README.md

 * Doing `px --version` prints a `git describe` version string.
 * Add a column with the name of each running process
 * Put column headings at the top of each column
+* In the details view, list processes as `Name(PID)` rather than `PID:Name`.
+To humans the name is more important than the PID, so it should be first.